fox-it/dissect.cobaltstrike/docs/tutorials/minimal_beacon_client.rst

     args, options = parse_commandline_options()
     client.run(**options)

-Here we return a ``CallbackDebugMessage`` with our custom string, which the Team Server will receive and output as a debug message.
+Here we return a :meth:`~dissect.cobaltstrike.client.CallbackDebugMessage` with our custom string, which the Team Server will receive and output as a debug message.

 .. figure:: ../images/teamserver_ls.png

-    Debug message shown on the Team Server side
+    Debug message shown on the Team Server console

 Ofcourse this is not your standard response to a ``ls`` command, you can see :doc:`scripts/example_client.py <../scripts/example_client>` that does implement a proper ``ls`` response.